amu007/springcloud-idempotent-starter/README.md

 # springcloud-idempotent-starter

 A solution of idempotent for SpringBoot.
-Based on SpringMVC components HandlerInterceptorAdapter + ResponseBodyAdvice + redis‘s NX。
+Based on SpringMVC components （HandlerInterceptorAdapter + ResponseBodyAdvice） And the Redis-NX implementions distribution lock。

 This is something that you get for free just by adding the following dependency inside your project: